 It’s been nearly four years since Domino’s was first challenged with a lawsuit when California plaintiff Guillermo Robles, who is blind, was unable to order a pizza because the website was inaccessible to his assistive technology.
 In hopes of reaching as many customers as possible, one would think that Domino’s would simply have fixed the problem and moved on.
 But for both the Robles and Domino’s, the situation went deeper than just a pizza order.
-Robles claimed that because he could not order his pizza using the same features on the Domino’s website as a sighted person, Domino’s had violated his ADA rights.
+Robles vs. Domino’s Pizza claimed that because Robles could not order his pizza using the same features on the Domino’s website as a sighted person, Domino’s had violated his ADA rights.

 When the case first went to trial, a federal judge in California dismissed the case.
 While he agreed with the plaintiff that websites should be included as places of public accommodation under Title III of the ADA, he upheld Domino’s objection that because the Department of Justice never created specific guidelines as to how businesses should comply with Title III, Domino’s’ due process rights would be violated by this case.